How to evaluate a nursing home — beyond the star ratings

 Your parent is going to need you, not for care, because they'll have nursing care, but for relationship.
 You're the person from their before-nursing-home life.
 You're someone who knew them as a person, not a patient.

 Other families get overwhelmed.
 The nursing home is depressing.
 Their parent is declining.
 The visits are sad and painful.
 Sometimes they pull back, visiting less, because it hurts too much to go.
 Their parent becomes isolated.
 This is understandable but it's hard on your parent.
-If you can find a way to visit even when it's hard, that matters.
+If you can find a way to visit even when it's difficult, that matters.
 Even brief visits matter.
 A call on the phone matters.

 Technology helps for some people.
-If your parent is cognitively intact, video calls with grandchildren might bring them joy.
-If your parent has dementia, that won't work, but your presence in person still matters even if they don't remember you.
+If your parent is cognitively intact, video calls with grandchildren might bring them real joy.
+If your parent has dementia, that probably won't work, but your presence in person still matters even if they don't remember you.

 Including your parent in family events matters when possible.
 If you're having Thanksgiving, can your parent come home or come to someone's house for the meal?
 Even if they're medically fragile, even if it's complicated to arrange, it reminds your parent that they're still part of the family.
 They're not just in a facility.
 They're connected to something larger than the nursing home.

 Some facilities actively support family involvement.
-They help help outings.
+They help arrange outings.
 They encourage families to visit.
 They work around medical needs to allow your parent some independence within the facility.
-Some facilities actively discourage it, making it hard to visit, restricting access to rooms, treating families like problems.
+Other facilities actively discourage it, making it hard to visit, restricting access to rooms, treating families like problems.
 A facility that wants family involved is usually a facility that's thinking about quality of life.
 A facility that discourages family involvement is usually focused only on medical tasks.

 Signs Your Parent Is Actually Okay